vandadwi/vandadwi/README.md

 - 💞️ I’m looking to collaborate on any data analytics projects, or even developing projects with Python.
 - 📫 How to reach me: you can connect with me on Linkedin.
 My Linkedin is Vanda Situmeang.
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: Iced-coffee every morning (almost); japanese horror stories enjoyer; took me almost my whole life to find my passion XD.
+- ⚡ Fun fact: Iced-coffee every morning (almost); japanese horror stories enjoyer; on the lookout for a good hobby; took me almost my whole life to find my passion XD.

 <!---
 vandadwi/vandadwi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.